 Become the Best Version of Yourself

-Welcome to Beartooth Mountain Ascent – Addiction Recovery Program in Wyoming.
+Welcome to Beartooth Men’s Rehab – Addiction Recovery Program for men in Wyoming.
 Although we are located in Wyoming, we serve all of the United States.
 Our Catholic/Christian-based addiction transitional living program helps young men ages of 18-30.
 We help develop a strong foundation that is centered on Christian values.
 At our beautiful Wyoming cattle ranch, we enable these men to battle their addictions.
 We teach them the life skills and job skills they need to be successful and sober outside of a structured program.

 Christian Rehab Ranch